This page covers what BottleneckIQ is, how to install it, and how to read the dashboard. Detailed how-to pages are linked at the bottom.

 Alerts

-• WIP breach alert — fires when active WIP in a status exceeds the configured WIP limit for that status.
+- WIP limit breach — active WIP in a status exceeds the limit you set for it.

 Privacy and security